** Tins of Taste Museum ** within NationalBreadMuseum.org

 In the 40-year Tins of Taste cataloging record, there are over 1,000 tins/chests that once held a food item from Germany.
 Around 80% of them are German Lebkuchen tins & chests as Germany carved itself out to be the Lebkuchen industry capital of the world since the 1300s.
 One of the most significant aspects of these tins is that on many of them, much of the exquisite & colorful art work portrayed history of the German people, country, & culture during past centuries.
 Because of that, they document an incredible historical record.

-I would say the 800-or-so Lebkuchen tins in this collection (with most in storage & never photographed, yet, until I have your financial, volunteer, &/or other help) are just a "sampling" because I know there are so many others.
-I found out, back in 1990, that there was no preservation of Lebkuchen tins by the companies I knew about, connected with, & visited at that time while still living in Germany.
+I would say the 800-or-so Lebkuchen tins in this collection (with most in storage & never photographed, yet, until there is the financial, volunteer, &/or other help) are just a "sampling" because I know there are so many others.
+I found out, back in 1990, that there was no preservation of Lebkuchen tins by the companies I knew about at that time, connected with, & visited while still living in Germany.
 There was no computer, no internet, no sources available to me in English, etc. I had no idea, back then, about "bread museums" & this museum project.
 Were there any Germans who had huge, private collections?
 I didn't then, and still don't know, nor how to find out if there are.
 And as far as I knew, along with what the people knew whom I met with at the Nürnberg Lebkuchen companies, there wasn't any museum keeping this historical record.
 And has that changed in Germany in the past 35 years?
-If anyone knows something of this, it would be extremely helpful for them to connect with me . . . just because I'm curious (being in the U.S. & wanting to have a museum for "German Lebkuchen tins" -- because they serve a very worthwhile, historical, cultural, & educational purpose & are of significant value to many Americans regarding their roots of ancestral heritage, even if there's an ocean between us!).
+If anyone knows something of this, it would be extremely helpful if you'd connect with me . . . just because I'm curious (being in the U.S. & wanting to have a museum for "German Lebkuchen tins") and because they serve a very worthwhile, historical, cultural, & educational purpose and are of significant value to still over 44M Americans regarding their roots of ancestral heritage, even if there's an ocean between us!
 Germans have always been the largest historical group of immigrants in this country.

 If the name is underlined & in bold, it has a/some tins on a connecting page.
 The following are assorted subjects or companies for which there are tins which will, in time, be posted.